 And then you also have metals.
-You know, solders are technically phase change materials and depending on the temperature that you want that phase change to occur and how much energy you want to store and any match requirements, metals might actually be the ideal choice for you.
+You know, solders are technically phase change materials, and depending on the temperature that you want that phase change to occur and how much energy you want to store any match requirements, metals might actually be the ideal choice for you.

 Thermal Conductivity in PCM Heat Sinks

 PCM heat sink solutions do come with a challenge in that at least the wax-based and the salt hydrants have a fairly low conductivity, even sub-one watt per meter Kelvin.
 So, getting the heat effectively into the PCM volume generally is the most critical or difficult task of the full system design.
 So, there is some optimization between how much PCM you can have versus additional conductance or conductive elements into the wax, typically fins, either folded fins or machined fins.
 And so, here, iterating the thickness of those fins, and the quantity or spacing of those versus how much PCM you have helps to determine what are the appropriate choices.
 That’s something we have a lot of experience in and are able to do fairly simply.

 When do you want to use Phase Change Material (PCM) heat sinks in space applications?